Plumsail/helpdesk-docs/Online/Configuration Guide/Building advanced templates.rst

         </div>
     </div>

-Thhe built-in snippet ``{{snippet:AllComments}}`` do the same in the same logic.
+The built-in snippet ``{{snippet:AllComments}}`` do the same in the same logic.
-It has a bit more complex structure to apply HelpDesk styles and include comments' attachments.
+It has a bit more complex structure to apply HelpDesk styles and include comments’ attachments.
 Here is its internal structure:

 .. code-block:: html